bbkc27/edupedia/README.md

 ### Future Inclusions

-- Have the username of the current signed-in user to display instead of the log in button in the header
+- Have the username of the signed-in user display instead of the log in button in the header and only display log out option when a user is logged in
 - Make the design more mobile-friendly
-- Integrate 2-factor authentication